 - Adjustable Frame: The regular Purple does really well on an adjustable frame.
 The Purple.3 that I tested is ok on an adjustable frame.
 The cover scrunches up a bit and the bottom doesn’t stick to the frame the same way that the original purple does.

 |Polymer Size||Twin XL||Queen||King||California King|

-For the July 4th special you can get free sheets or a pillow or a seat protector with the purchase of a Purple mattress.
+For the Black Friday and Cyber Monday they offer $100 off a mattress and a free blanket with the purchase of a Purple mattress.
 In addition, I’ll throw in a $25 gift card if you use my links to buy one.

 Thinking about buying the items we have reviewed?
 Help Non-Biased Reviews out if you do.
 Just click on any of the seller links above and the seller will contribute a portion of the sale to help support this site.
 It won’t cost you anything extra and is a simple way to help us fund more items to review.
 Thank You!

 More about Purple: